amhndu/Notes/README.md

 ========
 Notes is a simple musical notes player.
 Within the window use the keyboard to play.
-The numeric row and alphabetical rows are used.Using each row is equivalent, thus 1, Q, A and Z all play the same note.
+The numeric row and alphabetical rows are used.
+Using each row is equivalent, thus 1, Q, A and Z all play the same note.
 The notes get higher from left to right

 Command line options: